MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/remote-credential-guard.md

 We recommend to use Restricted Admin mode option instead.
 For helpdesk support scenarios, RDP connections should only be initiated using the `/RestrictedAdmin` switch.
 This helps to ensure that credentials and other user resources are not exposed to compromised remote hosts.
 For more information, see [Mitigating Pass-the-Hash and Other Credential Theft v2](https://download.microsoft.com/download/7/7/A/77ABC5BD-8320-41AF-863C-6ECFB10CB4B9/Mitigating-Pass-the-Hash-Attacks-and-Other-Credential-Theft-Version-2.pdf).

-To further harden security, we also recommend that you implement Local Administrator Password Solution (LAPS), which automates local administrator password management.
+To further harden security, we also recommend that you implement Windows Local Administrator Password Solution (LAPS), which automates local administrator password management.
 LAPS mitigates the risk of lateral escalation and other cyberattacks  facilitated when customers use the same administrative local account and password combination on all their computers.

-For further information on LAPS, see [Microsoft Security Advisory 3062591](https://technet.microsoft.com/library/security/3062591.aspx).
+For more information about LAPS, see [What is Windows LAPS][LEARN-1].

 ## Remote Credential Guard requirements